ishine/ShallowFlowMatching-TTS/README.md

 2. We use the ODE solvers from `torchdiffeq` in this open-source version to make it easy to try different solvers.
 - For fixed-step solvers, the number of steps is predefined by `n_timesteps`.
 - For adaptive-step solvers, the number of steps is dynamically determined by `rtol` and `atol` in the flow modules, which are defaultly set to 1e-5, the same with the settings in StableTTS. `n_timesteps` just determines the size of output trajectory.
-3. We reorganize and simplify the code.
+3. We have reorganized and simplified the code, and optimized variable notation.
 If you encounter any problems, please open an issue.

 ## Citation
 ```bibtex